lpod/lpod-python/doc/level1.rst

    style can be inserted in a document through the generic insert_style() method.

-   An existing list style object provides a list_level_style() method, allowing the applications to set or change the list style properties for a given level.
-This method requires at least two named aruments, namely the "level" and the "type".
+   An existing list style object provides a set_level_style() method, allowing the applications to set or change the list style properties for a given level.
+This method requires the level number as its first argument, then a "type" named parameter.
 The level is a positive (non zero) integer value that identifies the hierarchical position.
-While the type indicates what kind of item mark is should be selected for the level; the possible types are "number", "bullet" or "image".
+The type indicates what kind of item mark is should be selected for the level; the possible types are "number", "bullet" or "image".